 How can I reduce the force of my snoring?

 There are many adjustments you can make in your life or as part of your bedtime routine that may reduce your snoring or prevent it entirely.
 Sleeping on your side can prevent your tongue from falling back into your throat, allowing you to breathe more easily.
 Alternately, if sleeping on your side is not a comfortable option, you can raise your head using pillows or an adjustable bed.
 Limiting your alcohol intake or use of sedative medications can reduce snoring because depressants can cause over relaxation of the muscles and tissue of your throat.
 If you are overweight, losing weight can help and if you have allergies or are sick, taking decongestant medication can help open your sinus passageways to improve your breathing.
-If these simple at-home steps do not prevent or reduce your snoring effectively, the dental staff and doctors at Koala® Center for Sleep Disorders in Lafayette can help you determine whether a dental orthotic or other treatment may be most effective for your situation.
+If these simple at-home steps do not prevent or reduce your snoring effectively, the dental staff and doctors at Koala® Center for Sleep and TMJ Disorders Disorders in Lafayette can help you determine whether a dental orthotic or other treatment may be most effective for your situation.

 How will my doctor diagnose snoring?